Mideast airlines halt Qatar flights as Gulf crisis escalates

-Some of the Middle East's biggest airlines are suspending flights to Qatar as a major diplomatic crisis roils the region.
+The Middle East's biggest airlines are suspending flights to Qatar as a major diplomatic crisis roils the region.

-Etihad, Emirates and FlyDubai on Monday announced they are halting all flights in and out of Doha, the Qatari capital, starting Tuesday morning.
-The news comes after Saudi Arabia, Bahrain, the United Arab Emirates, Yemen and Egypt said they have broken off relations with Qatar, accusing it of supporting terrorism.
+Etihad, Emirates, Fly Dubai and Gulf Air said Monday they would halt all flights in and out of Doha, the Qatari capital, starting Tuesday morning.

+The news comes after the governments of Saudi Arabia, Bahrain, the United Arab Emirates, Yemen and Egypt broke off relations with Qatar, accusing it of supporting terrorism.

+Kuwait and Oman are the only members of the Gulf Cooperation Council that have not joined the boycott.

 Saudi Arabia banned Qatar Airways from flying to the kingdom, or using its airspace, starting Tuesday.
 And all Saudi carriers were banned, with immediate effect, from flying to Doha.

-The UAE government said it's closing its airspace and seaports for Qataris and "banning all Qatari means of transportation."
+The UAE said it was closing its airspace and seaports for Qataris and "banning all Qatari means of transportation."

-Qatar Airways, the country's flag carrier, didn't respond to requests seeking comment.
+Gulf Air, the national carrier of Bahrain, said its Doha service would also be suspended until further notice.

-The Qatari government expressed its dismay at its neighbors' moves to isolate it, calling the decision "unjustified and based on baseless allegations."
+The Qatari government expressed dismay at its neighbors' moves to isolate it, calling the decision "unjustified and based on baseless allegations."

+Qatar Airways, the national carrier, said it was halting flights to Saudi Arabia but gave no information about its services to the UAE or other countries that have severed ties.

 Related: Qatar 'fake news' spat divides Arab media

-There are around 40 flights a day to Doha from the UAE.

-The sudden halt on air travel to and from Qatar is the latest blow to carriers in the region.
+There are around 40 flights a day to Doha from the UAE, and the sudden halt on Qatar air travel is the latest blow to carriers in the region.

 Emirates, Qatar Airways and Etihad were among 10 airlines on which the Trump administration imposed tough new restrictions in March.
 The carriers are now required to prevent passengers flying from their Middle East hubs to the United States from carrying almost all types of electronic devices in the cabin.